warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/test/run-a-local-chain.md

 ```

 :::tip
-You can use other `wardend` commands to interact with the node.
-Just run `wardend` to see a list of available commands.
+To learn more about `wardend` commands for interacting with the node, see [Node commands](/operate-a-node/node-commands).
 :::

 :::tip